ICB-DCM/C-COMPASS/doc/usage.rst

    :guilabel:`Predict Proteome`
    to generate quantitative classifications for each condition.

+   **Class Contribution (CC)** values represent the proportion of a protein assigned to each compartment.

    Predictions can be exported or imported for comparison across sessions, ensuring compatible identifiers.